nnethercott/chat-rs/README.md

 # chat-rs
 LLM model serving from scratch in pure Rust.
 Made with tonic, axum, candle.rs, and ❤️

-Currently in active development ...
+Currently in active development so expect this doc to be updated regularly!

 # demo
 ![alt-text](./assets/demo.gif)